Sandringham School

 Sandringham School is a secondary school with academy status in Marshalswick, St Albans, Hertfordshire.
 It was established in 1988 following a merger of two local schools, Marshalswick School and Wheathampstead School.
 It occupies the former Marshalswick site, adjacent to Wheatfields Infant and Junior schools.
 The former Wheathampstead site was used as a training centre by Hertfordshire County Council until 2007, and has now been redeveloped into housing.

 The school works in partnership with two neighbouring schools to enhance post-16 educational provision.
 This partnership is known as "BeauSandVer" and consists of Sandringham School, Verulam School and Beaumont School.

 Sandringham school primarily serves neighbourhoods in the north east of St Albans (Marshalswick and Jersey Farm) and the villages of Sandridge and Wheathampstead.

 Predecessor schools

 The two schools which became Sandringham School were Marshalswick School and Wheathampstead School.
 The Marshalswick school buildings were built in the 1960s, and the school expanded in the 1970s.
 Wheathampstead School opened in 1965 and closed in 1988.

 Inspection judgements

+The school was inspected in February 2024 and given the highest verdict of Outstanding in every area.

-As of 2022, the school has not yet been inspected by Ofsted since it became an academy in 2012.
+This was the first inspection by Ofsted since it became an academy in 2012.
 Before academisation, its last inspection was in 2008, with the judgement of Outstanding.